Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/client-authentication/_mtls.md

 The OpenID Connect plugin supports mutual TLS (mTLS) client authentication with the IdP.
 When mTLS authentication is enabled, Kong establishes mTLS connections with the IdP using the configured client certificate.

-You can use mTLS client with with the following IdP endpoints and corresponding flows:
+You can use mTLS client with the following IdP endpoints and corresponding flows:

 * `token`
   * [Authorization Code Flow](/hub/kong-inc/openid-connect/how-to/authentication/authorization-code-flow/)